Team3-16778/Interface/README.md

 Code of the interface for the Discount daVinci

 ## GUI
-The user interface for the motor lab.
+The user interface to control the Discount daVinci.

-### Python version
+### Python version (tested)
-- Python
+- Python 3.11

 ### Dependencies
-- pyqt6
+- PyQt6
 - pyserial
-- matplotlib
 - numpy

-## Arduino
+- opencv

 ### Hardware
 - Arduino Uno
-- Sensors
+- CSI Cameras
-- Motors
+- Actuators

 ### Debug